-New Mexico requires the MCOs to improve PM outcomes by either; a two (2) percentage point improvement above the MCO's NCQA audited HEDIS rates; or achievement of the Health and Human Services (HHS) Regional Average as determined by NCQA Quality Compass data.
+In 2019 New Mexico's PM targets required the MCOs to improve PM outcomes by either; a two (2) percentage point improvement above the MCO's NCQA audited HEDIS rates; or achievement of the Health and Human Services (HHS) Regional Average as determined by NCQA Quality Compass data.
 Failure to meet the established performance targets results in MCO monetary penalties.
-The Centennial Care 2.0 Performance Measures are as follows:
+The Centennial Care 2.0 Calendar Year (CY) 2019 Performance Measures are as follows: